Are the dates of the internship flexible?

 Can international students apply for internships?

-In accordance with INS regulations, all successful applicants will be required to show proof of their legal right to accept employment in the United States.
+In accordance with United States Citizenship and Immigration Services (USCIS) regulations, all successful applicants will be required to show proof of their legal right to accept employment in the United States.
 If you hold an F1 student visa and are offered an internship, you will need to apply for a practical training certificate.
 This allows you to receive payment for the internship.
 To apply for a practical training certificate, you will need to speak with the international advisor at your university.
 The process can take up to six weeks.
 If you are an international student residing in your home country, you will not be eligible for a CaMLA internship.